 Jenő Jandó is one of the most prolific artists in the history of classical music recording.
 He is also one of its most appreciated and admired.
-Jenő Jandó is a professor of the Liszt Academy Budapest.
+Jenő Jandó is a professor at the Liszt Academy Budapest.

-The Hungarian pianist has won a number of piano competitions in Hungary and abroad, including first prize in the 1973 Hungarian Piano Concours and first prize in the chamber-music category at the Sydney International Piano Competition in 1977.
+The Hungarian pianist has won a number of piano competitions in Hungary and abroad, including first prize in the 1973 Hungarian Piano Concours and first prize in the chamber music category at the Sydney International Piano Competition in 1977.
 He has recorded for Naxos all the piano concertos and sonatas of Mozart.
 Other recordings for Naxos include the concertos of Grieg and Schumann as well as Rachmaninov’s Piano Concerto No. 2 and Rhapsody on a Theme of Paganini and the complete piano sonatas of Haydn and Beethoven, the complete piano music of Bartók, and a wide repertoire of chamber music.
-His critically-acclaimed recordings of the Complete Haydn Piano Sonatas are available in a 10-CD Box Set, released to mark the 200th anniversary of the composer’s death (8.501042).
+His critically acclaimed recordings of the Complete Haydn Piano Sonatas are available in a 10-CD Box Set, released to mark the 200th anniversary of the composer’s death (8.501042).

 In many ways, Jenő Jandó defines the approach which Naxos has to its catalogue: innovation, completeness, quality, breadth and availability.
 To this can be added perhaps the supremacy of the work over the ego of the performer.